kitesurfer1404/WS2812FX/README.md

 Download, Install and Example
 -----------------------------

+You can **search for WS2812FX in the Arduino IDE Library Manager** or install the latest (or development) version manually:

 * Install the famous [Adafruit NeoPixel library](https://github.com/adafruit/Adafruit_NeoPixel) (v1.1.4 or newer)
 * Download this repository.
 * Extract to your Arduino libraries directory.